tendermint/fundraising/x/fundraising/spec/04_messages.md

 // MsgPlaceBid defines an SDK message for placing a bid for the auction
 // Bid price must be the start price for FixedPriceAuction whereas it can only be increased for EnglishAuction type MsgPlaceBid struct {
 	AuctionId       uint64   // id of the auction
 	Bidder          string   // account that places a bid for the auction Type            BidType  // bid type; currently How-Much-Worth-To-Buy and How-Many-Coins-To-Buy are supported.
-	BidPrice       sdk.Dec  // bid price to bid for the auction BidCoin        sdk.Coin // targeted amount of coin that the bidder bids; the denom must be either the denom or SellingCoin or PayingCoinDenom
+	Price           sdk.Dec  // bid price to bid for the auction Coin            sdk.Coin // targeted amount of coin that the bidder bids; the denom must be either the denom or SellingCoin or PayingCoinDenom
 }
 ```